 United Way makes strategic investments to meet need today and prevent problems from happening in the first place.
-Our Community Impact Committee supports direct service programs and initiatives that meet our goals in the areas of Education, Financial Stability and Health.
+Our Community Impact Committees support direct service programs and initiatives that meet our goals in the areas of Education, Financial Stability and Health.
 We also make long-term preventative funding available to initiatives designed to Break the Cycle of Childhood Poverty in Benton and Lincoln Counties.

 We invest in people - people who want to be self-sufficient, and who will succeed when they have the opportunity.
-People like you, but who may just need a hand up, to get back in the game.
+These are people like you, but who may just need a hand up, to get back in the game.

 COMMUNITY INVESTMENT--Breaking the Cycle of Childhood Poverty

 United Way supports a variety of programs that connect people in need with the building blocks for a stable and healthy life.
 We leverage your gift with others and put the dollars to use where they are needed most, and are the most effective.
 Your contributions stay here, directly improving lives in Benton and Lincoln County communities.

 Funding decisions are driven by a diverse pool of volunteers from corporate partners, community leaders, and United Way leadership who collectively contribute nearly 2,000 hours towards the process each year.